 In the past I've worked with a physical therapist who helped me develop a customized excercise routine to strengthen my joints.
 Since hEDS prevents ligaments around joints from recieving collagen, the idea is to instead utilize the muscles to hold everything together.
 I can't really give any advice to other people with hEDS about this, but working with a PT was invaluable for me and got me walking again.
 It's all about proper stance and posture and low! impact! exercise!!

-cw // drugs - I manage pain and anxiety primarily with marijuana, which is legal where I live with a doctor recommendation.
-All of my doctors prefer this method for me since my digestive system is very weak and wouldn't hold up to traditional pain killers for very long.
+cw // drugs - In place of pain killers, I use medical marijuana.
+All of my doctors prefer this method for me since my digestive system is very weak and can't hold up to NSAIDS and such for very long.
 What's worked out best for me so far are high concentration vapes; lower concentrations are usually cut with coconut oil which I'm allergic to.
 I use the OG Kush strain during the day for anxiety and pain management.
 From what I've seen in disability groups, hybrid strains like this are staples for daily management.
 I also use Grandaddy Purple at night before I go to bed.
 I couldn't tell you the dosage because of the nature of vapes, but I tend to aim low.
 I personally want to be able to feel some pain, but take the edge off of it.
 If I feel nothing, there's a chance I'll over-extend a joint and dislocate something, then I'll be in severe pain when the high wears off.
 I also use topical and tea infused CBD for milder management.
 I'll update this as I try new things but... weed expensive.

 ▼ [ diagnoses ]